rubys/bootstrap/bylaws.md

-company, corporation, limited liability company, partnership, academic entity, non-profit or other entity shall be admitted to Platinum Membership, Gold Membership or Silver Membership, and any individual shall be admitted to Individual Membership, upon: (a) acceptance of its written application on such form as may be from time to time required by the Foundation (which acceptance shall be administered in a non-discriminatory fashion), (b) satisfaction of such other conditions, including without limitation requirements for in-kind contributions (e.g., assignment of dedicated developers and maintainers to projects), as may from time to time be established by the Board for such class of Membership, if any, and (c) unless otherwise provided by the Board or these By-laws, payment of such application fees, assessments, initiation fees, annual dues or other fees for such class of Membership as may from time to time be established by the Board, if any (collectively, "Fees").
-A Member shall remain in good standing as a Member provided such Member is in compliance with the terms and conditions of the Foundation’s Certificate of Incorporation, By-laws, Membership Application and such rules and policies (and the terms of any agreements required thereby) as the Board and/or any committees thereof (each a "Board Committee") may from time to time adopt, and is current in its fulfillment of all in-kind
+company, corporation, limited liability company, partnership, academic entity, non-profit or other entity shall be admitted to Platinum Membership, Gold Membership or Silver Membership, and any individual shall be admitted to Individual Membership, upon: (a) acceptance of its written application on such form as may be from time to time required by the $FOUNDATION (which acceptance shall be administered in a non-discriminatory fashion), (b) satisfaction of such other conditions, including without limitation requirements for in-kind contributions (e.g., assignment of dedicated developers and maintainers to projects), as may from time to time be established by the Board for such class of Membership, if any, and (c) unless otherwise provided by the Board or these By-laws, payment of such application fees, assessments, initiation fees, annual dues or other fees for such class of Membership as may from time to time be established by the Board, if any (collectively, "Fees").
+A Member shall remain in good standing as a Member provided such Member is in compliance with the terms and conditions of the $FOUNDATION’s Certificate of Incorporation, By-laws, Membership Application and such rules and policies (and the terms of any agreements required thereby) as the Board and/or any committees thereof (each a "Board Committee") may from time to time adopt, and is current in its fulfillment of all in-kind